-Sharif Zaben - drummer
+Sharif Zaben - drummer and piano player

 Sharif Zaben is a New York City based drummer by way of Chicago.
 Steeped in the American tradition of music, Sharif is sought after for his swinging feel and his supportive attitude on the band stand.
 "Sharif's beat has that snap to it!" explains bandleader and musical mentor Johnny O'Neal.
 His playing has also been described as "a breath of fresh air," by trumpet master Roy Hargrove.